 Do you need a guide for inside the Taj Mahal?

 There is no simple answer to this question, and for the most past it should be up to your discretion.
 Tour guides will usually arrange to have purchased tickets for you in advance and have the benefit of getting you to the best place at the best time for your needs.
 An advantage of having a guide is that he knows all the history, can afford you with more intimate knowledge that you may seek, can tell you the best spots to take photographs, get other visitors to move out of your shot when you’re taking photos, and generally stop you from being harassed by local photographer and other opportunists trying to make a living from you.
 However, many of the tour guides also get compensation for taking you to various marble factories, jewelry stores and markets.
 To be polite and helpful to your guide, go to them but don’t stay long unless you really want to and make sure he knows to do it AFTER your time at the Taj Mahal so that it doesn’t interrupt with your timing.
 Make sure you tip your guide afterwards!

 However, you don’t NEED a guide to see the Taj Mahal.
 If you read up on it ahead of time, and plan, you could just wonder around the Taj Mahal and take in its beauty on your own.

 Its up to you!
 That being said, I would like to give you the opportunity to use my guide for my trip around Delhi, Agra, Jaipur and Udaipur.
-His name is Vikesh and if you pop me an email or contact me on my social media channels I can send you his contact information.
-Fantastic local guide for small sized groups and very knowledgeable and friendly.
-Loved him!
+I’ve had so many people contact me for his information so here it is:

 What do you think of these tips for the Taj Mahal?
 Have you been to the Taj Mahal?
 What did you think?
 Do you have any other insider tips that you found useful for yourself when you visited?
 What other UNESCO or World Wonders have you traveled to?
 Let me know in the comments.